Updated: Apr 2

 I never went back to that church.
 It was only a day or two later that the nice social worker came and put me in the back of her car again.
 When she turned onto the street where that old shack was, my stomach clenched up.
 I never saw those nice people again.

 My grandfather had filed a complaint against the foster parents.
 It was against the rules in the 1960’s in Southern California to take a foster child to church.
 Prayer had just been outlawed in public schools, and there was a prevailing wisdom at the time (if you can call it that), that to take a child to church would be considered forced indoctrination.
-Somehow sending me back to the abuse was a better alternative than allowing me to go to the place where they fed me donuts.
-I didn’t compute in my little girl brain.
+Somehow sending me back to the abuse was a better alternative than allowing me to go to the place where everyone was so nice to me (not to mention the free donuts).
+It didn’t compute in my little girl brain.

 I prayed and prayed to the Jesus guy for the social worker to come get me again and take me back to those nice people’s house.
 For good this time.
 But nothing happened.
 I only saw that social worker one more time when she stopped by to tell my grandparents that she was closing her file on me and labeling me "unadoptable."
 Somehow I knew that things were going to get worse because she was no longer going to stop by randomly.
-And it did.
+Things did get worse.

 I quit praying because it didn’t work.
 Over the next several years, I forgot about those nice people and that church.
 There was never one single mention of them.
 Ever.
 They completely faded out of my memory, but one thing I never forgot was that song, “Jesus loves me this I know.”
 Yeah, right.
 Jesus hadn’t answered any of my prayers.
 Jesus was a historical figure in the book that came along with the encyclopedias, in the same category with George Washington and Abraham Lincoln.
 The only difference was that Jesus had two days on the calendar, Christmas and Easter, and George and Abe only had one each.

 Fast forward to when I was 14, I met three separate people who all wore crosses around their necks.
 They all went to church.
 Two of them invited me to go to church with them.
-One was a teacher, so she wasn’t allowed to invite me to church, but I think she would have if doing so wouldn’t have been the end of her career.
+The third person was a teacher in the public school where I attended, so she wasn’t allowed to invite me to church, but I think she would have if doing so wouldn’t have been the end of her career.

 I went to church every Sunday and again for a lesson every Wednesday afternoon.
 By then my grandfather was getting older and was ill, and I could stand up to him almost eye to eye.
 When I started fighting back, he started backing off.
 He was still mean, but the diabetes and heart disease had taken some of the sting out of him, and I was able to walk right out the front door without him trying to stop me.

 I began to seek emancipation when I was 15.
 The judge granted my request when I was 16.
 I was finally out.
-I became a licensed insurance broker when I was 17, and I started my own insurance agency when I was 27 after remembering what that foster father had said to me—the only thing I remembered either of them saying to me.
-“Young lady, you were put on this Earth for a purpose, and you better be about finding out what it is.”
+I became a licensed insurance broker when I was 17, and I started my own insurance agency when I was 27 after remembering the only thing I could remember that those foster parents had said to me, “Young lady, you were put on this Earth for a purpose, and you better be about finding out what it is.”
 At 7 years old, I had no idea what he was talking about.
-At 27 years old, I knew that the experiences of my childhood had prepared me and qualified me to understand the importance of protecting and defending people who cared for children who have been abused—people like those foster parents who gave me a brief respite from the pain of my childhood.
+At 27 years old, I knew that the experiences of my childhood had prepared me and qualified me to understand the importance of protecting and defending people who cared for children who had been abused—people like those foster parents who gave me a brief respite from the pain of my childhood.
 The words of that man gave me the courage to leave my good job and to start the only insurance organization in the United States that existed solely to protect the good people and organizations that care for abused children and broken families.

 Jesus understood my frustration of living in the consequences of unanswered prayers because He had gone through it Himself in the Garden of Gethsemane when He asked His Father in Heaven for some other way to save humanity than having to be tortured and executed.
 For reasons I cannot understand, the God Who created the universe, Who could’ve saved humanity with the snap of a finger, chose to bring immeasurable good of eternal life in a place with no pain or suffering through the excruciating suffering of an innocent man--His only son, Jesus.